-Travellers booked on 'Land Only', the price includes your arrival/departure airport transfers if arriving/departing on the start and conclusion date of your tour, or when booking pre and post night accommodation with Wendy Wu Tours.
-Please email your international flight times to info@wendywutours.com.au so we can arrange your transfers accordingly.
+Travellers booked on 'Land Only, the price includes visa fees and your arrival/departure airport transfers if arriving/departing on the start and conclusion date of your tour.
+Please advise your international flight times to reservations.
 Join the tour on Day 1 in Beijing and end the tour on Day 17 in Shanghai.
 Please refer to your final itinerary for more specific meeting instructions pertaining to your departure.
-An informal Welcome Dinner will be held on Day 1 of the itinerary.
-If you miss this due to your arrival time, all information will be provided to you at breakfast the following morning.